 –The refuge cage protects the caterpillars against the tachnid flies.
 Out in the open, the caterpillars have little defense against the tachnids.
 Once a caterpillar is stung by a tachnid fly, it is doomed.

 –The refuge cage protects caterpillars against multiple garden enemies, such as ants, lizards, praying mantii, and birds.

-–The refuge cage keeps the growing caterpillars in a confined space, so that, if they fall off the milkweed cuttings they can easily get back onto the milkweed.
+–The refuge cage keeps the growing caterpillars in a confined space, so that, if they fall off the milkweed plant they can easily crawl back onto the milkweed.
 Out in the open, if a caterpillar falls off a milkweed plant, it will wander off looking for another milkweed plant to climb onto, but oftentimes the caterpillar will be lost.
-On the other hand, if a caterpillar leaves a milkweed cutting in the refuge cage, the caterpillar can be easily repositioned onto the plant.
+On the other hand, if a caterpillar leaves a milkweed plant in the refuge cage, the caterpillar can be easily repositioned onto the plant.

 –The inside of the top of the refuge cage provides a great spot for the full-grown caterpillars to attach to when they decide to turn into a chrysalis.
 In the wild, the full-grown caterpillars will leave the milkweed plant and crawl up to 40 feet away, then crawl up onto a structure or plant to find a place to turn into a chrysalis.
 This journey makes them very vulnerable to attack by multiple adversaries.